neelhtaky/Meemo/README.md

 Medium breakpoint features a different styled header navigation, that is designed to contain a certain number of links.
 This navigation can handle drop down menus.
 For large, and above, breakpoints a secondary navigation menu is enabled as a "left sidebar".
 This sidebar *cannot* support drop downs.
 The header navigation is by default hidden for large and above.
 ###Pagination
+Pagination has been enabled, using the famous "kriesi" pagination code.
+It allows you to adjust how many page numbers can seen, whether to include arrows representing more and less pages, and so on.

 ##User Management
+###Login, Register and Lost Password

 ##Search Form

 ##Masonry Support For Posts
+This theme utilizes the famous Masonry code to maximise "readibility" of the post pages.
+It removes any wasted "white" space between the posts, lining them up to display as many as possible in a visually appealing and effective manner.

 #WooThemes Integration
 ##WooCommerce